nikagos/met-museum-project/README.md

 The Metropolitan Museum of Art a.k.a.
 Met Museum is one of the most popular museums in the world and is based in New York City.
 They offer an [API](https://metmuseum.github.io/) endpoint that people can use to access and explore their museum exhibition data digitally.

 ## Purpose of the project
 In the context of the [Data Engineering Zoomcamp](https://datatalks.club/), which teaches all about building pipelines, I decided to put this knowledge into practice and implement this pipeline.
+Note that we are skipping the visualization part of the data lifecycle, as we want to purely focus on the ELT part and not the consumption.

 ## Pipeline architecture
 The pipeline utilizes a wide range of tools that are nowdays part of the modern data engineering stach.
 More specifically: